oroinc/documentation/commerce/user_guide/orders/delete.rst

 2. Select the check boxes in front of the orders that you need to delete, click the |IcMore| **More Options** menu at the end of list header, and then click |IcDelete| **Delete**.

    .. tip::
-      To select bulk of items quickly, click |IcArrowsV| next to the check box at the beginning of the table header and then select one of the following options:
+      To select bulk of items quickly, click |IcSortDesc| next to the check box at the beginning of the table header and then select one of the following options:

       * *All* --- Select all orders.
       * *All Visible* --- Select only orders that are visible on the page now.